wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 ===================================
 The keybrd_DH library is an extension of the [keybrd library](https://github.com/wolfv6/keybrd) for emulating the DataHand keyboard.

+The keybrd_DH firmware is reversed engineered from the DataHand Professional II Users Guide version 1.7.8, October 2003.

 ## Layer scheme
 The layer scheme is based on the DataHand keyboard described in DataHandProIIUserGuide.pdf. todo explain